Hampstead Norreys: Education

 Hampstead Norreys has a small rural primary school which has served the community for over 150 years.
 The school is federated with the Ilsleys Primary School, with which it shares a headteacher.

 Transport

 From 18 February 2013, Buses 6 and 6A from Newbury serve the village.
 The nearest station is Newbury which has regular services to east and west.
-Hampstead Norris railway station was a minor halt on the Didcot, Newbury and Southampton Railway for about half a century until closure in 1962.
+Hampstead Norris railway station was a calling point on the Didcot, Newbury and Southampton Railway from 1872 until closure in 1962.

 Sport and leisure

 The Dean Field is the local park in Hampstead Norreys.
 It contains football and cricket pitches and a children's play area.
 On the north side of the field is Hampstead Norreys village hall.
 It is considerably larger than the village halls in surrounding villages.
 On the south side is Eling estate, a large wooded area (consisting of Park Wood, Westbrook Copse, Down Wood and Elingpark Copse) backed by a path, on what remains of the old Didcot, Newbury and Southampton Railway, running between Hermitage and Compton, the two nearest villages.